eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/references/using_references.md

 will dynamically inject dependencies from the resources you have defined in your yaml files.

 ## How

+At its simplest, a reference is any class.
+So, any object within your python environment can be referenced by its FQN.
+What we care about though is how to define the spec for a reference, so we can customize this classes.

+### Defining a Reference with a Spec

 Custom components of any kind can define a **spec**.
 This is what defines the component's configuration which can be defined or overridden in yaml.
 The spec is just a **Pydantic** model.
 We can then define our resource to use this spec.